Skip links

 The Click-Through Rate Advantage

-The first organic position on Google earns an average click-through rate (CTR) of 39.8%, according to 2024 data from First Page Sage.
+The first organic position on Google earns an average click-through rate (CTR) of 39.8% according to 2024 data from First Page Sage.
 The second position gets 18.7%, the third gets 10.2%, and positions four through ten gradually decline to 1.6%.
 Featured snippets push CTR even higher, up to 42.9%.
 Compare this to paid ads, where the top ad position earns only a 2.1% CTR.
-Organic rankings deliver dramatically more clicks per impression than paid placements.
+Organic rankings deliver dramatically more clicks per impression than paid placements, making them far more efficient at converting search visibility into actual visits.

 How Search Engines Determine Organic Rankings

 To increase organic traffic, you need to understand how search engines decide which pages to show for a given query.
 Google processes over 8.5 billion searches per day and uses hundreds of ranking signals to evaluate pages.
-While the exact algorithm is proprietary, the core principles are well understood.
+While the exact algorithm is proprietary, the core principles are well documented and consistent across industry research.

 Relevance

 Google evaluates whether your page matches the searcher’s intent.
-This goes beyond keyword matching.
+This goes beyond simple keyword matching.
 Google’s natural language processing systems, including BERT and MUM, analyze the meaning behind queries and the context of your content to determine if your page genuinely answers what the user is looking for.
+For example, a search for “apple” could mean the fruit, the technology company, or the record label.
+Google uses the surrounding context of the query—such as other searches the user has made or the time of year—to determine intent.
+Your content must align with this intent to rank effectively.

 Content Quality and E-E-A-T

 Google’s Search Quality Rater Guidelines emphasize E-E-A-T: Experience, Expertise, Authoritativeness, and Trustworthiness.
 While E-E-A-T is not a direct ranking factor, it is the framework Google uses to design and evaluate its ranking systems.
-Pages that demonstrate real-world experience, factual accuracy, credible authorship, and strong trust signals (like HTTPS, proper citations, and transparent sourcing) tend to earn the kinds of engagement, links, and mentions that ranking algorithms reward.
+Pages that demonstrate real-world experience, factual accuracy, credible authorship, and strong trust signals—such as HTTPS, proper citations, and transparent sourcing—tend to earn the kinds of engagement, links, and mentions that ranking algorithms reward.
+For example, a medical article written by a practicing doctor with citations from peer-reviewed journals will outperform a generic article written by an anonymous author with no credentials.

 Backlinks